-In summary, RGB plans to make an analysis focused both on the license purpose (exclusivity, scope and rights, duration, sublicense, territory) as well as in the evaluation of economic conditions (royalties, fixed payment amounts and other measures) of the final agreement.
-RGB expects to have a broader view as a result of this study, that will provide insight on basic terms on economic conditions traditionally settled on technology exploitation, specially indirectly via licensing.
+We have obtained conclusions on the way how to conduct the negotiation process of current or future licenses.
+The analysis has been focused both on the license purpose (exclusivity, scope and rights, duration, sublicense, territory) as well as in the evaluation of economic conditions (royalties, fixed payment amounts and other measures) of the final agreement.
+The result of this study provides insight on basic terms on economic conditions traditionally settled on technology exploitation, especially indirectly via licensing.